Cartographie Dynamique

 »Who owns the city«

-Each portfolio includes a different number of pigment prints.
+Each portfolio includes 6 or 9 pigment prints.
 To produce these prigment prints, each photograph has been printed, xeroxed and scaned before finally printed.

 The Indian Defense